 Given the low-volume disease of men in the AS cohort, our base case assumption was that these men would have no symptoms of urinary obstruction or erectile dysfunction beyond that of the general population.
-In order to assess whether this assumption would significantly affect the results of our model, we conducted sensitivity analysis around this parameter, increasing the probability of developing these symptoms by 200%.
+In order to assess whether this assumption would significantly affect the results of our model, we conducted sensitivity analysis around this parameter, increasing the probability of developing these symptoms by 200% (see Table 13 on the following page).
 Of note, this probability is approximately double that seen in men on the watchful waiting arm of the SPCG-4 trial (Steineck, 2002).